YangYangCoding/Perl-to-Python/README.md

-This code has been written by Yang Yang, the poster.
+This code has been written by Yang Yang.
-This is a example code to translate the codes writtrn by perl to the codes written by python.
+This is a example code(Perl) to translate the codes written by Perl into the codes written by Python.

 Here is an example,
 If the code of perl called test.pl looks like: